Trylz/RestirFalcor/README.md

 # How to test

 ## Grab necessary assets
-First grab the dragon buddha model has explained here: https://github.com/Trylz/RestirFalcor/blob/master/TestScenes/DragonBuddha/README.txt
+The dragon buddha model is huge.
+Git doesnt allow me to push files that are greater than 100 MB.
-It is necessary since git doesnt allow me to push file that are greater than 100 MB.
+That model nned to be insalled has explained here: https://github.com/Trylz/RestirFalcor/blob/master/TestScenes/DragonBuddha/README.txt

 ## Building prerequisites
 - Windows 10 version 20H2 (October 2020 Update) or newer, OS build revision .789 or newer